 The recruiters need to look for skills and capabilities with previous experience of world-class digital involvement.
 When the candidate has previous experience, they can perform better for your company.

 Hiring newbies give the office a chance to groom and produce able employees that give their best for the job and help in team building by solving the problems that arise in the team.

 The remote interview sessions demand face-to-face communication between the interview giver and taker for proper body language and facial expression in the war for talent.

 The behavior of the interview giver is clear with soft skills and way of presentation and answerability.
 You can see the seriousness in the voice during the interview and mark the criteria accordingly.

-From the company’s side, attracting many people demands a strong company profile with a workforce manager.
 When you present the company as a good one and put necessary information like success stories to read, good people apply for the open positions.